eastonman/zesty-core/README.md

 > Zesty means we embrace new technology!
 >
-> Zesty begins with 'Z' which implies we are using Zig
+> Zesty begins with 'Z', which implies we are using Zig

 Zesty-Core is a kernel written in [Zig](https://ziglang.org/), aiming to compatible with POSIX.